tnobody/tnobody.github.io/content/blog/hacking-wordle/index.md

 - The larger list seems to be ordered (from a to z) while the second seems to be in random order

-To make it short: The second list is the solution list and the wordle number (which you can see when you share your result) is the index in this array.
+<div id="cheat"></div>To make it short: The second list is the solution list and the wordle number
+(which you can see when you share your result) is the index in this array.
 So from my example from the beginning it would be: